 Example: A Consulting Firm Hiring Additional Staff

-7. Taking Advantage of Business Opportunities
+7. Capitalizing on Business Opportunities

 Example: A Coffee Shop Securing a Second Location